Mohamed Dzaiddin Abdullah

-Mohamed Dzaiddin bin Abdullah (born 16 September 1938) is a retired Malaysian lawyer who served as the third Chief Justice of Malaysia.
+Mohamed Dzaiddin bin Abdullah (16 September 1938 – 11 July 2024) was a Malaysian judge, lawyer, police officer and reporter who served as the 3rd Chief Justice of Malaysia from December 2000 to March 2003.
+He was also the first lawyer to become the Chief Justice.

-He had his early education at Sultan Abdul Hamid College (Alor Setar, Kedah).
-In 1956 he worked as a journalist with The Malay Mail (Kuala Lumpur) and later joined the Royal Malayan Police Force as an Inspector.
+Mohamed Dzaiddin received his primary education at Malay School, Arau, Perlis, and had his secondary education at Sultan Abdul Hamid College in Alor Setar, Kedah.
+From 1956 to September 1957, he worked as a reporter for The Malay Mail before joining the Royal Malayan Police Force as an inspector with the Special Branch.

+He went on to become Barrister-at-Law at the Honourable Society of Middle Temple, Inns of Court, London, United Kingdom, in 1961.
+Mohamed Dzaiddin studied law in London in 1962 and subsequently entered private practice before being elevated to the bench.

+On 19 July 1966, he was called to the English Bar.
+About six months later, he was also called to the Malaysian Bar, which he served as Vice-President of the Malaysian Bar Council from 1981 to 1982.

+In January 1967, Mohamed Dzaiddin was admitted as an advocate and solicitor of the High Court of Malaya and served in Kota Bharu, Kelantan and Kuala Lumpur till October 1982.

+He began his judicial career as a part-time Judicial Commissioner for three years in 1979.

+Mohamed Dzaiddin was also the chairman of the Kelantan Bar Council and represented the state in the Bar Council.

+In 1997, he was elected as the president of the ASEAN Law Association and remained its president till 2003.

+On 1 October 1982, Mohamed Dzaiddin was appointed a High Court judge in Kuala Lumpur and Penang and slightly more than a decade later on 18 December 1992 and January 1993, he was appointed the Supreme Court judge and later the Federal Court judge.

-In June 2000, he was bestowed the Grade of Panglima Setia Mahkota (PSM) by the Yang DiPertuan Agong, which carries the title "Tan Sri".
+In June 2000, Mohamed Dzaiddin was bestowed the Grade of Panglima Setia Mahkota (PSM) by the Yang di-Pertuan Agong, which carries the title "Tan Sri".

-Subsequently, in June 2002, he was bestowed the Grade of Seri Setia Mahkota (SSM) by the Yang DiPertuan Agong, which carries the title "Tun".
+Later in June 2002, he was bestowed the Grade of Seri Setia Mahkota (SSM) by the Yang DiPertuan Agong, which carries the title "Tun".

-An avid golfer, Dzaiddin is married to Tengku Toh Puan Noriah and they have two children.
+After retiring as the Chief Justice in March 2003, Mohamed Dzaiddin took up the job of the legal consultant at Skrine.

-On 4 February 2004 Dzaiddin was appointed by the Yang di Pertuan Agong as chairman of the Royal Commission to Enhance the Operation and Management of the Royal Malaysia Police.
-On 30 April 2005,the Report was submitted to the Government.
-It contained 125 recommendations, the core proposal was the establishment of a body called the Independent Police Complaints and Misconduct Commission (IPCMC).
+On 4 February 2004, Mohamed Dzaiddin was appointed by the Yang di-Pertuan Agong as chairman of the Royal Commission to Enhance the Operation and Management of the Royal Malaysia Police.
+On 30 April 2005, the Report was submitted to the Government.
+It contained 125 recommendations, the core proposal was the establishment of a body called the Independent Police Complaints and Misconduct Commission (IPCMC), replaced by the Independent Police Conduct Commission (IPCC) in 2023.

+An avid golfer, Mohamed Dzaiddin was married to Tengku Noriah Tengku Ismail and they have two children, Nadjihah and Azlan.